eldritch-elbow/barclay-viz/README.md

 ## Prepare data for Gephi

-- Load CSV of journeys into excel
+- Load CSV of journeys into your Spreadsheet software
 - Filter down to manageable set (e.g. top 2k / popular routes; eliminate missing bikes)
 - Create edge table: 'Source', 'Target', 'Weight' columns.
 Store for use in Gephi.
 - Copy boris station list for Gephi use
 - If Source and Target are station names (rather than IDs), change 'name' column name to 'id' in the node list

 ## Import data into Gephi